 I completely understand.
 You looked at Raj's golden glossy duck and completely missed the sides on that plate.
 I bet you didn't even notice there was a plate under that savory goodness.
 Those plates were my grandmothers.
 I have a setting for 8.
 Well 8ish, many have broken over the years.
 Was nice to have an excuse to pull them out of the case and use them.
 But of course I knew the duck would, and rightly so, upstage the china.
 You could probably put it on a piece of cardboard covered in tinfoil and it would still look gourmet.

-I think herbs are widely under used, it is such an easy way to add or change the flavour of the food.
+I think herbs are widely underused, it is such an easy way to add or change the flavor of the food.
 I went to a “Welcome to Spring” party with my Bestie last Sunday.
-They had snacks, talked about Chinese medicine, detoxing and how to adjust physically with the changing season.
+They had snacks, talked about Chinese medicine, detoxing and how to adjust physically to the changing season.
 Rosemary was one of the recommended herbs for winter to spring transitions.
 Bonus!

 - 2 Bulbs of Garlic (maybe 3)